Reflections on dichotomy

 Sound installation, 4:05 mins, table with a pot of lime blossom tea, two cups, a plate of madeleines, stools, headphones, 2015

-A single trigger brings to mind different relics of the past in different people.
-This sound installation presents a conversation over tea in which both speakers are presented with the same stimulus words.
-Each one to drifts off into a very different world as they follow the word.
+A single trigger word brings to mind different relics of the past in two people.
+Instead of listening to the other person each drifts off into a very different world.

 Animated high resolution video (2880 x 1080), 1-channel, with sound, 61 min, 2013